radlinskii/octo-board/README.md

 ### Build in development :wrench:

-Need to cover more code with tests and use `go modules`.
+Need to cover more code with tests.

 Feel free to open an issue or a pull request.